Free Clipart and Pictures

 1986...Twenty-year-old Mike Tyson knocks out 33-year-old Trevor Berbick in just

-The aircraft was developed in great secrecy over the last decade.
+The aircraft is developed in great secrecy over the last decade.

 1936...American publisher Henry Luce buys the name of the

-defunct Life Magazine and reissues it as new pictorial magazine which he names
+defunct Life Magazine.
+It becomes a pictorial magazine which he names

 1940...Romania signs the Tripartite Pac, officially aligning